 This is the third time that God’s judgements have been declared just and true (15:3, 16:7), and the declaration has to be made, because we do not naturally assent to the destruction or see that it is just.
 It troubled Abraham.
 “Will you sweep away the place and not spare it for the fifty righteous who are in it?
 Far be it from you to do such a thing, to kill the righteous with the wicked, so that the righteous fare as the wicked!
 Shall not the Judge of all the earth do what is right?”
 (Gen 18:22ff) God said he would not destroy the city even if there were only ten in it, and went out of his way to rescue Abraham’s nephew and his family before the fire came down.
 Although it is difficult to rejoice beforehand, we shall be glad after it has happened.

 It is indeed a great mystery.
 Adam was created on the third day, before vegetation (Gen 2:5) and before the animals (Gen 2:19).
 On the same day God planted a garden – in Greek, paradeisos – and after putting the man there, he caused to spring up every tree that was good for food, including the tree of life and the tree of the knowledge of good and evil.
 But the man was alone.
 On the fifth day God brought to him every bird and animal of the field.
 Adam saw that none of these were suitable to be his counterpart, so on the sixth day God put him to sleep.
 Out of his side he fashioned woman, and brought her to him.
-Adam’s awaking prefigured Christ’s resurrection from the tomb in the garden, and the creation of Eve prefigured the birth of the Church following his resurrection.
-The wound in Christ’s side was like the cut that God made in the side of the first human son of God, for it is by water and the blood that his bride is regenerated.
+Adam’s awaking prefigured Christ’s resurrection from the tomb in the garden, and the creation of Eve prefigured the birth of the Church.
+The wound in Christ’s side was like the cut that God made in the side of the first human son of God, for it is by water and blood that his bride is regenerated.
 We eat his flesh and drink his blood as a sign that we are part of him.
 On the eighth day the Father will present the woman, pure and spotless, to his son, who loved her even as his own flesh – for so she was – and the two will become one.

 Kings in the Ancient Near East planted gardens next to their palaces in imitation of the tree garden planted in Eden.
 In Persia the royal garden was a pairi-daeza, a walled enclosure.
 The biblical texts mention several, including the garden enjoyed by the king of Judah (II Ki 21:18, 25:4, Neh 3:15, Est 1:5, Ecc 2:5).
 Reliefs from Ashurbanipal’s palace at Nineveh depict waterways running through the orchards reminiscent of the river in Eden, and inscriptions have him boasting of animals collected from across the empire, many of which were placed in the gardens.
 The enclosure symbolised Eden in the midst of uncultured wilderness.
 The king was the man entrusted by God to look after the garden, and the animals corresponded to those brought to the man to see what he would name them.
 Ritual lion hunts represented the king exercising his dominion over creation.
-On the occasion of his defeating his enemies, he would hold a banquet in the garden, sit on his throne and drink the fruit of the vines growing in the garden there, while his wife celebrated opposite him, musicians playing on their harps and tambourines, and the decapitated head of the enemy king hung from the trees.
-A similar scene is shown on an ivory from Megiddo, dating to the reign of Solomon.
+On the occasion of his defeating his enemies, he would hold a banquet in the garden, sit on his throne and drink the fruit of the vines growing in the garden there, while his wife celebrated opposite, musicians playing on their harps and tambourines, the decapitated head of the enemy king hanging from the trees.
+A similar scene is shown on an ivory from Megiddo dating to the reign of Solomon.

 Angels, being sons of God, look like human beings, and human beings like angels.
 We are made in the image of the man of dust, who was made in the image of God, his first son Jesus Christ.
 For a little while, Christ himself was made lower than the angels, but now he is crowned with honour and glory.
 He will bring many sons to glory and not be ashamed to call them brothers.
 So, after his resurrection, he referred to his disciples as brothers (John 20:17).
 We shall be like him in his glory (II Thes 2:14).